Matthew 5:35–36

 Matthew 5:35 and Matthew 5:36 are the thirty-fifth and thirty-sixth verses of the fifth chapter of the Gospel of Matthew in the New Testament.
 They are part of the Sermon on the Mount.
 These verses are part of either the third or fourth antithesis, the discussion of oaths.
-Jesus tells his listeners in Matthew 5:34 "to swear not at all" and in here presents examples of unacceptable swearing.
+Jesus tells his listeners in Matthew 5:34 "to not swear oaths" and in here presents examples of swearing oaths.
+In context, this passage refers not to the modern understanding of cursing or using foul language, but rather, the act of swearing oaths and making promises.

 Content

 In the King James Version of the Bible the text reads: